ken-deku/weather-app/README.md

 ## Setup

 1. Clone the repo
+2. Grab your own API key from OpenWeather.com
+3. Input API into proper areas
-2. Run `index.html` in browser
+4. Run `index.html` in browser
-3. Enter a city and press "Search"
+5. Enter a city and press "Search"